CuriousnTT/FlowScript/README.md

 //To change x
 setX(2);
 ```
-...can be done like this in FlowScript:
+...can be done like this in ViScript:
 ```JavaScript
 //To define x
 let x = 1;
 //To change x
 x = 2;
 ```
-FlowScript enables this by handling all reactivity under the hood with its internal reactivity engine written in Rust!
+ViScript enables this by handling all reactivity under the hood with its internal reactivity engine written in Rust!

 ### A new keyword: 'rel'
 'let'-reactivity is great, but sometimes you don't want public reactivity.
-To keep the reactivity private when that is called for, FlowScript adds a middle-ground between 'const' and 'let': 'rel'.
+To keep the reactivity private when that is called for, ViScript adds a middle-ground between 'const' and 'let': 'rel'.
 It is short for 'relationship', and denotes a constant relationship that is reactive.
 It is loosely inspired by Vue's computed()-values.
 This is how 'rel' works: